blakewatson/htmlforpeople/src/08-intermission-installing-a-local-web-server.md

 ---
-title: "Intermission: installing a local web server"
+title: 'Intermission: installing a local web server'
-summary: "Learn how to run a webserver on your computer, giving you powerful features for serving your website locally."
+summary: 'Learn how to run a webserver on your computer, giving you powerful features for serving your website locally.'
-permalink: "intermission-installing-a-local-web-server/"
+permalink: 'intermission-installing-a-local-web-server/'
+tags: chapter
-layout: "base.njk"
+layout: 'chapter.njk'
 ---

 # Intermission: installing a local web server